 These cute puppies are all you need if you’re out hunting smaller game.
 That’s because their breed was developed about 5 centuries ago in England by hunters who needed a faithful companion for hunting rabbits and field birds.

 This breed is a mixture of various hounds, and it likes to work in bigger teams, possibly because that’s how its ancestors used to work.
 However, it’s a small dog that likes to bark, and it has a powerful nose that renders it so helpful, that many narcotics units use it to find hidden drugs.
+You can check our top pheasant hunting dogs by reading our earlier article on this.

 The general characteristics that make this dog perfect for hunting smaller game are: